o19s/quepid/README.md

 Rails.logger object.inspect
 ```

 If that's not enough and you want to run a debugger, the `byebug` gem is included for that.
-Add `byebug` wherever you want a breakpoint and then run the code.
+Add the line `byebug` in your Rails code wherever you want a breakpoint and then run the code and you will get an inline REPL.
+Even in unit tests!

 Also, we have the `derailed` gem available which helps you understand memory issues.